Anisotropic mesh quality measures and adaptation for polygonal meshes: Anisotropic polygonal mesh adaptation

 \section{Anisotropic polygonal mesh adaptation}

-In this section, we study the anisotropic adaptation for polygonal meshes through a moving mesh method based on the so-called MMPDE (moving mesh PDE) \cite{HRR94a,HR11}.
+In this section, we study the anisotropic adaptation for polygonal meshes through a moving mesh method based on the MMPDE (moving mesh PDE) \cite{HRR94a,HR11}.
 Notice that a mesh is completely determined by two data structures: the coordinates and connectivity of vertices that form polygons.
 In a certain range, one can move the vertices without changing mesh topology or tangling the mesh.
-The moving polygonal mesh method uses this idea and implements it in an iterative manner. \begin{enumerate} \item Initialization: Given an initial physical mesh $\T^{(0)}$ for $\Omega$; \item Outer iteration ($k=0, 1, ...$): \begin{enumerate} \item Update the metric tensor $\M^{(k)}$ based on the information available at the current iteration.
-The information includes the current mesh $\T^{(k)}$ and the physical solution $u^{(k)}$ that is obtained by solving the underlying PDE on the current mesh $\T^{(k)}$; \item Find a way to move the vertices of the physical mesh so that the new mesh $\T^{(k+1)}$ has a better quality under the metric $\M^{(k)}$. \end{enumerate} \end{enumerate}
+The moving polygonal mesh method uses this idea and implements it in an iterative manner.
+It should be pointed out that the MMPDE method is only a method for generating adaptive, anisotropic polygonal meshes.
+Other methods, such as those based on refinement, \revB{can also be used}.